BunkersCo/nmos/branches/master/FAQ.md

 ## How does IS-04 scale?

 IS-04 covers the APIs used for discovery and registration, and how to find the API Endpoints, but does not define an implementation of a registry.
 This allows implementers and integrators to choose an approach to scalability that is appropriate to topology of the infrastructure and how it is used.
-Some details on the sorts of considerations which should go into scaling to very large systems is included in the [End User Guides] on this wiki.

-An activity is underway in the Networked Media Incubator to test the performance of IS-04 and IS-05 at scale.
+Some details on the sorts of considerations which should go into scaling to very large systems is included in the End User Guides on the [wiki][NMOS Wiki], and [this presentation][Scalability] outlines results from a Networked Media Incubator study testing the performance of IS-04 and IS-05 at scale.

 ## How can NMOS be used securely?

 NMOS APIs have supported use of HTTPS and WSS (secure WebSockets) since IS-04 v1.1.
 So far these haven't been used at Incubator workshops, but this is something we expect to happen in the reasonably near future.

-An project of the Networked Media Incubator is currently developing a proposals for API Security, including Confidentiality, Identification, Integrity, Authentication and Authorisation.
-These are in the AMWA BCP-003 family of documents.
+AMWA is developing the [BCP-003] set of Best Common Practices for API Security, including encryption and authorization recommendations.

 ## Does NMOS require multicast?